karatelabs/karate/README.md

   karate.configure('callSingleCache', { minutes: 15, dir: 'some/other/folder' });
 ```

+> This caching behavior will work only if the result of `karate.callSingle()` is a JSON-like object, and any JS functions or Java objects mixed in will be lost.

 ## Data Driven Tests
 ### The Cucumber Way
 Cucumber has a concept of [Scenario Outlines](https://docs.cucumber.io/gherkin/reference/#scenario-outline) where you can re-use a set of data-driven steps and assertions, and the data can be declared in a very user-friendly fashion.
 Observe the usage of `Scenario Outline:` instead of `Scenario:`, and the new `Examples:` section.